 Size

-The Morkie Poodle has not been around for so long.
+The Morkie Poodle has not been around for very long.
 As a result, there are only a few standards in terms of size.
-But, judging from their Yorkshire Terrier and Maltese parents, which are small breeds, the Morkie is expected to be small as well.
-Most Morkies grow to become as tall as four to eight inches and weigh about seven to thirteen pounds.
+But, because of their Yorkshire Terrier and Maltese genetics, (two small breeds), the Morkie is expected to be small as well.
+Most Morkies grow to be as tall as four to eight inches and weigh about seven to thirteen pounds.
 However, their size varies slightly as some may be smaller or larger.

 Personality

-Too many owners and lovers of the breed, Morkie Poos, are loving “fluffballs” that have a deep affection for their owners.
-These dogs love to socialize with humans and other dogs.
-They have a personality that is bigger than their stature.
+Morkie Poos are generally very social dogs.
+These pups love to socialize with humans and other dogs, and their personalities are bigger than their stature!
 That’s no surprise, given how highly energetic Morkies are.
-They can be stubborn, which is a trait inherited from their Terrier parent.
+They can be stubborn, which is a trait inherited from their terrier parent.
 Therefore, while training them, you must be patient and persistent.
-The process can be challenging because of their stubbornness, but with time, they learn.
+The process can be challenging because of their stubbornness, but with time, they do learn.
+For best results, make it fun!

 Morkies make excellent watchdogs.
-They never hesitate to let you know once they notice that something has gone wrong.
+They never hesitate to let you know if they notice that something has gone wrong.
 If you need a dog that informs you once someone walks into your front door, the Morkie is a perfect choice.
-They are very affectionate and will likely stick around one of your family members the most.
+They’re affectionate dogs, and your Morkie will probably choose a family member to shadow.
 However, Morkies can also get along with other people in your home.
-But, they are most suitable for small families or a one-person home because of their high demands for attention.
+They’re most suitable for small families or a one-person home because of their high demands for attention.

 Similar Dog Breeds: Best Poodle Mixes and What is the Best Doodle Breed?